regqueryvalueex/django-relations-iterator/README.md

 # django-relations-Iterator

-Provides utilities for iterating over django model instances hierarchy
+Provides utilities for iterating over django model instances hierarchy.
+Provides easy out-of-the-box way to clone django instances.

 Reasoning and solution for use case with cloning - https://hackernoon.com/the-smart-way-to-clone-django-instances